RenRenJuan/DACLIPS/README.md

 A much better C++ code set to pick up and work with.

-While I abhor lang ghettos, C++ i the modern lang of choice for to the metal efficiency and this code set has many characteristics I wish to continue and it's also much further along than the grudge
+While I abhor lang ghettos, C++ is the modern lang of choice for to the metal efficiency and this code set has many characteristics I wish to continue and it's also much further along than the grudge